josueazevedo/poc_nestjs_cache/README.md

 ### 3. Implementing Caching with `redisio` Package:

 For a more direct approach, we'll explore using the `redisio` package to interact directly with Redis for caching purposes.
 This approach provides fine-grained control over caching operations and may offer additional flexibility in certain scenarios.

 ---

-## Conclusion:

-Through this POC, we aim to assess the suitability and performance of each caching approach within the NestJS ecosystem.
-By comparing the ease of implementation, performance benchmarks, and flexibility, we can make informed decisions regarding caching strategies for real-world applications.

----